-C. - C.1.a.
+$C{-} - C.1.a.$

 - b. an assessment of motor abilities, functional and performance according to current American Occupational Therapy Association (AOTA) guidelines and Louisiana Standards of Practice. - a.
-Does this problem interfere with the student's ability to benefit from access to and participation in the his or her educational program?
+Does this problem interfere with the student's ability to benefit from access to and participation in the his or her educational program? - Does the occupational therapy practitioner bring unique expertise without which the student will not achieve the IEP goal?

-- Does the occupational therapy practitioner bring unique expertise without which the student will not achieve the IEP goal? - The provision of services shall be determined at the IEP Team meeting, using the evaluation data and input of the occupational therapist and the results and recommendations of the therapy assessment including but not limited to the occupational therapist bringing unique expertise without which the student will not achieve the IEP goals.
+The provision of services shall be determined at the IEP Team meeting, using the evaluation data and input of the occupational therapist and the results and recommendations of the therapy assessment.
 The continuation of services will be determined at the annual IEP review using data and input from the therapist.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:920 (May 2009), effective July 1, 2009, LR a.
 The student is classified and eligible for a special education program.
 There is documented evidence that physical therapy is required to assist the student to access and participate in the education setting benefit from special education.